Background Check FAQ

 • has a professional registration pending a check.

-What is the difference between the Australian Federal Police (AFP) Police Check and the Nationally Coordinated Criminal History Check provided by the ACIC through us as one of the ACIC accredited body?
+What is the difference between the Australian Federal Police (AFP) Check and the Nationally Coordinated Criminal History Check provided by the ACIC through us as one of the ACIC accredited body?

 What differs the Australian Federal Police (AFP) police check and the Nationally Coordinated Criminal History Check provided by the ACIC is the purpose you are doing the police check for.